 Youth-led Peace: Inclusion of Youth in Peace Processes

 Despite being deeply affected by violence and armed conflict, young people are often deprived of meaningful participation in peace-making.
 They are seen as either perpetrators or victims of violence, and their role as agents of peace-making has been largely neglected.
 A landmark development in this respect has been the adoption of Resolution 2250 by the Security Council in 2015, which dictates participation as one of the five pillars of the UN’s Youth, Peace and Security (YPS) agenda.
 To date, in contrast with the UN’s Women, Peace and Security agenda, the YPS agenda has attracted scant academic attention.
-It is within this context that both the Office of the Secretary-General's Envoy on Youth and Beyond Borders Scotland (a leading conflict resolution organisation) have approached the applicants to undertake a collaborative project, emphasising their need for academic guidance on youth participation in peace processes.
+It is within this context that both the Office of the Secretary-General's Envoy on Youth and Beyond Borders Scotland (a leading conflict resolution organisation) approached the researchers to undertake a collaborative project, emphasising their need for academic guidance on youth participation in peace processes.

 (i) the capacity building of young peacemakers to overcome legal, policy and socio-cultural barriers to inclusion and to initiate, engage in, and influence grassroots and official peace processes; and